seanc-dev/personal-site/content/pages/do.md

 socialImage: "/media/image-2.jpg"
 ---

-A short selection of the classically productive things I like to do to pass time, express myself, and make bank:
+A short selection of the classically productive things I like to do to pass time, express myself, and make bank.

+(Scroll down a little if you're here because you might like to hire me ;))

 ## Writing